 Introduction

-The following procedures are designed to be consistent with the Federal Energy Regulatory Commission (“FERC”) regulations and policies as they exist from time to time and the FERC Gas Tariff(s) of Northern Natural Gas Company (“NNG”) and Transwestern Pipeline Company (“TW”).
+The following procedures are designed to be consistent with management-established policy and Federal Energy Regulatory Commission (“FERC”) regulations and policies as they exist from time to time and the FERC Gas Tariff(s) of Northern Natural Gas Company (“NNG”) and Transwestern Pipeline Company (“TW”).
 TW and NNG do business as Enron Transportation & Storage (“ET&S”).

-In an effort to market a full range of competitive products and services, it is anticipated that TW or NNG may execute Transportation Service Agreements that by their operation or structure may expose TW or NNG to financial loss as more fully described below.
+In an effort to market a full range of competitive products and services, it is anticipated that TW or NNG may execute Transportation Service Agreements that by their operation or structure may expose TW or NNG to financial loss as more fully described below [We need to consider adding storage agreements under which the pipeline has the right to “lock-in” a rate at a time subsequent to date of contract?].
 Examples of such agreements include those with all-in or fuel inclusive fixed transportation rates or those agreements containing transportation rates that are indexed to the price of an underlying commodity, usually natural gas, known as Index Rate Contracts.
+[Note: This draft appears to address the creation of risk under the agreements we enter into.
+Do we intend to expand this policy to include the objective of locking in revenues associated with transportation and storage capacity not covered by firm fixed-rate transport contracts?
+Such an expansion would entail a shift in focus under this policy to add the concept of capacity portfolio management.]

-As a means to secure the profitability of transportation services or to mitigate the financial risks associated with certain Transportation Service Agreements, TW or NNG may enter into Risk Management Agreements with third parties to enable Risk Management Transactions.
+As a means to secure the profitability of transportation [and storage] services [and/or the pipelines’ transportation and storage capacity portfolio,] or to mitigate the financial risks associated with certain Transportation [and storage] Service Agreements, TW or NNG may enter into Risk Management Agreements with third parties to enable Risk Management Transactions.
 (See Addendum A, “Financial Exposure Limitations.”)
-Risk Management Transactions, whether physical or financial in nature, shall always relate to one or more Transportation Service Agreements and, if applicable, shall be structured to offset, as closely as possible, the risk position created by the obligations of the Transportation Service Agreement(s).
-To ensure suitable administrative controls and reporting relating to Risk Management Transactions, the following procedures are instituted.
+Risk Management Transactions, whether physical or financial in nature, shall always relate to one or more Transportation [or storage] Service Agreements and, if applicable, shall be structured to offset, as closely as possible, the risk position created by the obligations of the Transportation Service Agreement(s).
+[We need to re-word this to reflect that index-based contracts, rather than creating risk, are often an essential part of a hedge to secure revenues from transportation and storage capacity. ] To ensure suitable administrative controls and reporting relating to Risk Management Transactions, the following procedures are instituted.

 Definition of Terms